paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 - ✅ Markdown basics and the publishing friction problem
 - ✅ Big / Small Design as an IxD framework
-- ✅ Docsify-This design decisions and feedback loop
+- ✅ Docsify-This design decisions in action
 - ✅ Publishing your first page and adjusting URL parameters

 **Before you leave:**